Peter Aumer: Re-election to the Bundestag (2016 – today)

 Aumer became a member of the Bundestag again in the 2017 German federal election.
+He won 40.05% of the first votes in the Regensburg federal constituency and thus the direct mandate in the constituency.
 He is a member of the Committee for Labour and Social Affairs and the Subcommittee on Disarmament, Arms Control and Non-Proliferation.
+He has been a market town councillor in Regenstauf again since 2020.